defaultroute0/VCF-Operations-For-Networks/README.md

-# VMware Aria Operations for Networks
+# VCF Operations (for Networks)
- (is the Artist formerly known as 'vRealize Network Insight') - Useful Queries
+ (is the Artist formerly known as 'Aria Operations for Networks' & 'vRealize Network Insight') - Useful Queries

 1. [Trial Process](#overview)
 	1. [Prerequisites](#prerequisites)